 In my earlier post on the meaning of the 15 days of the Lunar New Year, I mentioned that on the fourth day, it is the day to pray 太岁/Tài Suì for a year of protection and to avert adversities.
 Now I am going to tell you more about him.

-In my many Chinese New Year blog and craft posts, I’ve regularly mentioned that the Lunar New Year celebration lasts for 15 days, but have yet to explain the special significance, meanings and traditions behind each day.
-Finally, I have time to sit down to gather the information on the meaning of the 15 days of the Lunar New Year.
-Yes, the 15 days are now over and we are heading towards the end of the first month of water Rabbit 2023!
-Nevertheless, please do check it out!
+In many of my Chinese New Year blog and craft posts, I’ve often mentioned that the Lunar New Year celebration lasts for 15 days.
+However, I realised I had never fully explained the meaning, traditions, and significance behind each day of the festival.
+Finally, I managed to sit down and gather all the information about the 15 days of Lunar New Year celebrations.

 After we moved from Ang Mo Kio to Bishan, I often visited Kong Meng San Phor Kark See Monastery (光明山普觉禅寺) for praying and to bring me closer to Buddhism.
 I choose to believe in this religion not because of the influence of my parents.
 Nevertheless, my dad’s plaque is now situated at Kong Meng San, I have even more reasons to visit when I am back in Singapore.